leeeroyy/backpropagation/README.md

     self.db = np.sum(dout, axis=0)
     return dx
 ```
-The `pdf` details the mathematical derivations of the above implemented formulas.
+The `.pdf` details the mathematical derivations of the above implemented formulas.